Dignitycatshark668/gtm-autoresearch/README.md

 ## Why this exists

-SaaS teams change their scoring models constantly.
-Health score weights get tweaked.
-Engagement thresholds move.
-ICP definitions evolve.
-But almost nobody logs these changes as experiments.
+SaaS teams change their scoring models constantly — but almost nobody logs these changes as experiments.
+In ML that's malpractice.
+In GTM scoring it's standard practice.

 A typical workflow:
 1. VP of CS says "we should weight NPS higher"